The D-Day Museum and Overlord Embroidery

 Have a look at D-Day on your Doorstep, our unique new listing of locations throughout the UK that are connected to the D-Day Landings (we encourage you to add your own locations too).

-View the moving interviews with Normandy veterans, conducted by Clive Elderton for the Normandy Veterans Association and available on the website of our partner, Legasee Educational Trust.
+View the moving interviews with Normandy veterans, conducted mainly by Brigadier Clive Elderton for the Normandy Veterans Association and available on the website of our partner, Legasee Educational Trust.